desyops/repository-timeline/README.md

 lrwxrwxrwx 1 engels it   17 Jan  7 13:57 upstream -> 2016.01.07-135729
 ```

 Note that this copy is completely independent.
-This means that it is not tracked in any way within the timeline metadata.
-This kind of snapshots must be removed using the regular linux command 'rm -rf'.
-Any other snapshots should be removed using the appropriate tool (mrepo-delete-snapshot.py).
+This means that it is not tracked in any way within the timeline metadata and will therefore not be affected by any of the timeline methods including snapshot rotation.

 ### Deleting snapshots